vehnie/Cars4You/README.md

 # Cars4You — Used Car Price Prediction

 This project was developed for the Machine Learning course at NOVA IMS (Masters in Data Science and Advanced Analytics).
 The purpose is to predict used car prices; we approached the problem with a DeepFM model for tabular regression.
-In brief, we built a canonical brand/model reference, cleaned and engineered features, prepared train/test CSVs, tuned DeepFM hyperparameters with Optuna, trained the model, and generated predictions and a competition-style submission.
+In brief, we built a canonical brand/model reference, cleaned and engineered features, prepared train/test CSVs, tuned DeepFM hyperparameters with Optuna, trained the model, and generated predictions.

 # Notebooks Guide